Worried about trading manufactured goods in 2021?

 Your ‘economic operator status’ may change post 1 January 2021 and so may your legal responsibilities.
 If you were a manufacturer before 1 January 2021, there will hardly be any changes in your legal obligations.
 However, if you are currently a UK distributor and/or supplier, you will need to confirm whether you or your supplier will become an ‘importer’ in the new year.

-If someone is already selling a good on the UK or EU market before you sell it in Great Britain, you will remain a distributor for purposes of the new regulations and will not have any additional responsibilities.
-However, if you are the first one to place a good on the Great Britain market from outside the UK, you will become an importer.
+If you are already selling goods in the EU market before you sold in Great Britain, you will remain a distributor for purposes of the new regulations and will not have any additional responsibilities.
+However, if you are new to placing goods in the Great Britain market from outside the UK, you will become an importer.

 As an importer, you will have to ensure that goods are labelled with your company’s details, the correct conformity assessment procedures have been carried out and the goods have the correct conformity markings, the manufacturer has drawn up the correct technical documentation and complied with their labelling requirements, you maintain a copy of the declaration of conformity for 10 years and the goods meet the relevant essential requirements.